 3. Having special offers gives you something to advertise.
 Being able to promote deals in your ads will attract positive attention and bring in people who are mostly just concerned about price.

-4. This will bring in new customers.
+4. Bundle pricing will bring in new customers.
 As the special offer may attract people who haven’t bought from you before, they will often be interested to explore what else you have to offer and may even tell their friends about the great deal they got.
 People tend to trust their friends and will want to get in on the deal as well.

 How to Apply Bundle Pricing